MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/controltemplate_targettype.md

 In most cases, you will be setting the TargetType for a [ControlTemplate](controltemplate.md) where that [ControlTemplate](controltemplate.md) is within a [Setter](../microsoft.ui.xaml/setter.md) for the [Template](control_template.md) property.
 This in turn is within the implicit [Style](../microsoft.ui.xaml/style.md) you are defining for a control.
 The ControlTemplate.TargetType value and the [Style.TargetType](../microsoft.ui.xaml/style_targettype.md) value of the containing [Style](../microsoft.ui.xaml/style.md) should always be the same type reference, referring to the same implicitly named control.
 Otherwise the control template might not work.

-For more info on how to write a control template, see [Quickstart: Control templates](/previous-versions/windows/apps/hh465374(v=win.10)).
+For more info on how to write a control template, see [XAML Control templates](/windows/apps/design/style/xaml-control-templates).

 > [!NOTE]
 > If you have previously programmed XAML for Windows Presentation Foundation (WPF), then you might have used an **x:Type** markup extension to fill in any XAML values that take a [System.Type](/dotnet/api/system.type?view=dotnet-uwp-10.0&preserve-view=true).
 The Windows Runtime XAML parser does not support **x:Type**.
 Instead, you should refer to the type by name without using any markup extension, and any necessary XAML-to-backing type conversion is already handled by the built-in conversion behavior described in the previous paragraph.